CarlosSimon02/wordpress-test/wp-content/plugins/supafaya-tickets/README.md

 2. In the "Main Settings" section, configure your API connection:
    - API URL: The URL to your Supafaya API
    - Default Organization ID: Your organization ID in Supafaya
+   - Login Page URL: The URL to your custom login page (optional)

 ## Available Shortcodes